 Our common stock is not currently traded on an established public trading market.
 As a result, there is no regular market for our common stock.
-Our common stock has been approved for listing on the Nasdaq Global Select Market, but an active, liquid trading market for our common stock may not develop or be sustained following this offering.
+We contemplate that we will list our common stock on the Nasdaq Global Select Market, but an active, liquid trading market for our common stock may not develop or be sustained following this offering.
 A public trading market having the desired characteristics of depth, liquidity and orderliness depends upon the presence in the marketplace and independent decisions of willing buyers and sellers of our common stock, over which we have no control.
 Without an active, liquid trading market for our common stock, shareholders may not be able to sell their shares at the volume, prices and times desired.
 Moreover, the lack of an established market could materially and adversely affect the value of our common stock.
 The market price of our common stock could decline significantly due to actual or anticipated issuances or sales of our common stock in the future.